 Core Connection Mini Sequence – I recommend this particular YouTube class from Denise Hopkins so often, I’m giving it a bullet point of its own.
 Those who come to my classes in real life know how much I love core work, and this class has it all: elbow to knee, abs with a block, an excruciating hold of Dolphin Pose.
 You are welcome.

-Last but not least, it’s hard to beat live teaching, and also this is the perfect time to support yoga teachers and studios if you can.
+Last but not least, it’s hard to beat live teaching.
+This is the perfect time to support yoga teachers and studios if you can.
 Many yoga studios are offering Zoom or other webinar-style classes, so check out any that you usually visit and see what they are doing.
-You can also practise with yoga teachers whose classes you’d never normally make it to.
+You can also practise with yoga teachers whose classes you’d never normally make it to (2021 update: I recently got to take an online class with my wonderful friend Stephanie of Kalpana Yoga in Canada – lockdown has some advantages!).

 My final little reminder (which I’m also telling myself often!) is to be kind to yourself and keep things simple.
 This time is stressful enough without putting undue pressure on yourself to make over your life, become an artist or learn a new language.
 All those are great if they’re what you’re compelled to do, but honestly, if you manage each day to move your body, eat food that makes you feel good, and send a kind message to family or friends, I reckon you should be pretty proud of yourself already.